Lazard Freres Gestion S.A.S. Buys 202,916 Shares of Ross Stores, Inc. (NASDAQ:ROST)

 The company also recently declared a quarterly dividend, which was paid on Wednesday, March 31st.
 Investors of record on Tuesday, March 16th were issued a dividend of $0.285 per share.
 The ex-dividend date of this dividend was Monday, March 15th.
 This represents a $1.14 dividend on an annualized basis and a yield of 0.89%.
 Ross Stores’s dividend payout ratio is currently 24.89%.

 Several equities analysts have recently weighed in on the stock.
-UBS Group lifted their target price on shares of Ross Stores from $120.00 to $130.00 and gave the stock a “neutral” rating in a research note on Wednesday, May 12th.
-Royal Bank of Canada began coverage on shares of Ross Stores in a research note on Friday, April 23rd.
-They set an “outperform” rating and a $130.00 price objective for the company.
+Royal Bank of Canada assumed coverage on shares of Ross Stores in a research note on Friday, April 23rd.
+They issued an “outperform” rating and a $130.00 target price for the company.
+Morgan Stanley boosted their price objective on shares of Ross Stores from $121.00 to $132.00 and gave the company an “overweight” rating in a research note on Wednesday, January 20th.
+UBS Group boosted their price objective on shares of Ross Stores from $120.00 to $130.00 and gave the company a “neutral” rating in a research note on Wednesday, May 12th.
 Deutsche Bank Aktiengesellschaft boosted their price objective on shares of Ross Stores from $123.00 to $129.00 and gave the company a “buy” rating in a research note on Thursday, January 21st.
-Telsey Advisory Group boosted their price target on shares of Ross Stores from $130.00 to $145.00 and gave the stock an “outperform” rating in a research note on Monday.
-Finally, Morgan Stanley boosted their price target on shares of Ross Stores from $121.00 to $132.00 and gave the stock an “overweight” rating in a research note on Wednesday, January 20th.
-Three investment analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company.
-The company currently has a consensus rating of “Buy” and a consensus target price of $120.58.
+Finally, OTR Global raised shares of Ross Stores from a “mixed” rating to a “positive” rating in a research note on Monday, May 10th.
+Three analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the company’s stock.
+Ross Stores currently has a consensus rating of “Buy” and an average target price of $120.58.

 In other Ross Stores news, CMO Brian R. Morrow sold 1,462 shares of the business’s stock in a transaction on Thursday, April 8th.
 The shares were sold at an average price of $127.28, for a total transaction of $186,083.36.
 The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
 Also, CFO Travis Marquette sold 951 shares of the business’s stock in a transaction on Monday, March 15th.
 The shares were sold at an average price of $122.62, for a total transaction of $116,611.62.
 Following the transaction, the chief financial officer now directly owns 71,271 shares in the company, valued at $8,739,250.02.
 The disclosure for this sale can be found here.
 Insiders have sold a total of 223,322 shares of company stock valued at $26,703,008 over the last quarter.
 2.00% of the stock is currently owned by company insiders.